 - Fire Elemental - gains Immolate and Meteor; a DoT and AOE attack with short cooldowns.

-- Earth Elemental - gains Harden Skin, a damage reduction cooldown that grants *both the Shaman and the Earth Elemental a 40% damage reduction buff for 10 seconds.
+- Earth Elemental - gains Harden Skin, a damage reduction cooldown that grants both the Shaman and the Earth Elemental a 40% damage reduction buff for 10 seconds.
 Despite this being on a one minute cooldown, it is effectively a 5 minute cooldown as the Earth Elemental can only cast it once in its lifetime.
 Also gains Pulverize, a decent single target stun on a long CD -- usable twice in the Earth Elemental's lifetime.
 Lastly, gains Angered Earth, a toggleable AOE taunt.
 This will not cause the elemental to get aggro on bosses, but it will generally work on trash or enemies summoned by bosses.
 While this can be incredibly useful at times, beware of accidentally misplacing enemies during an encounter.

 - Storm Elemental - gains Eye of the Storm a long CD AoE burst cooldown and will retain Call Lightning from its non primal form.
 Call Lightning does empower Eye of the Storm, dealing significant damage.

-Since the removal of the Maelstrom cost from Frost Shock in Patch 8.0, Icefury has become much less complex to manage.
 This is to be used on cooldown assuming you can cast all four empowered Frost Shocks.
-The Maelstrom cost removal from Frost Shock gives you a bit more liberty in when you can use Icefury charges, potentially for brief moments in the 15 second buff window where you will move for a few GCDs.
+Icefury empowered Frost Shock generate Maelstrom.
+This gives you more liberty in when you can use Icefury charges, potentially for brief moments in the 15 second buff window where you will move for a few GCDs.

 Unlimited Power (UP)

 An interesting buff that creates some swing in the spec, a tangible speeding up and slowing down of casts provided you’re lucky with Mastery: Elemental Overload procs.
-This is especially noticeable in AOE with High Voltage, where you can regularly get in excess of 15 stacks for a total of 30%+ haste for a few seconds.
+This is especially noticeable in AOE, where you can regularly get in excess of 10 stacks for a total of 20%+ haste for a few seconds.
 Regardless of its obvious dependency on our Mastery: Elemental Overload, this talent works better with a lot of Haste in addition to providing more of its potential value when you aren’t forced to move often.

 Notable talent synergies